6 Holiday Foods to Avoid Feeding Your Dog

 Around the holidays, food is everywhere.
 And from chowing down on leftover Christmas ham under the table to gobbling up spilled food, dogs enjoy holiday meals almost as much as we do.
 But be warned – some of it can cause serious health issues for your pooch.
 So if you want to keep your pet’s holidays merry and bright, make sure to keep them away from these foods:

 Everyone has probably heard that chocolate is bad for dogs, but most people don’t know why.
 Chocolate contains theobromine, which can be fatal to dogs when ingested in high doses.
 Common symptoms of theobromine poisoning include vomiting, diarrhea, tremors, seizures and even death.
-So whether it’s leftover Halloween candy or a Christmas dessert, make sure your dog doesn’t get his paws on it.
+So whether it’s leftover Halloween candy or a Christmas dessert, make sure your dog doesn’t get his or her paws on it.
 And be even more careful with baking chocolate and cocoa powder – these items contain much higher levels of theobromine and even small amounts may be toxic.

 Don’t let those old cartoons fool you – beer is never a good thing for dogs to drink!
 Just like other foods on our list, alcohol can be detrimental to your dog’s health.
 While many people think only of wine, beer or spirits, alcohol can actually be found in many desserts and even in store-bought yeast dough.
 Alcohol in any of these forms can cause vomiting, diarrhea, difficulty breathing and, in severe cases, death.